salkhan-139/salman-khan-takehome-project-node/README.md

 ```

 Your application is almost set.

-Copy sample.env to .env or simply rename it.
+**Step 3:Copy sample.env to .env or simply rename it.**

 ```
 cp sample.env .env